Eva Nyström: Hammarby IF

 On 4 December 2020, Nyström signed a two-year contract with Hammarby IF in Damallsvenskan, effective in January 2021.
 She established herself as a starting centre-back and enjoyed the team's style of play.
 Throughout the season, she made 21 league appearances, scoring once, helping her side to a 7th place in table.

 In 2022, Nyström featured in 25 league games, scoring three goals.
 She regularly captained the side, as Hammarby finished 5th in the table.
 On 5 November 2022, Nyström signed a new three-year contract with the club.

 On 6 June 2023, Hammarby won the 2022–23 Svenska Cupen.
 Nyström appeared in the final, that ended in a 3–0 win at home against BK Häcken.
 The club also won the 2023 Damallsvenskan, claiming its second Swedish championship after 38 years, with Nyström making 24 league appearances.

 West Ham United

 On 25 January 2025, West Ham United in Women's Super League announced the signing of Nyström on a two-and-a-half-year contract until 2027.
+On 21 March 2026, she was injured while making a goal-denying challenge on Stina Blackstenius, and was taken off the pitch on a stretcher.